spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/6-standalone-simple-task-kubernetes.md

 ## Setting up the Kubernetes cluster

 For this we need a running [Kubernetes cluster](/documentation/installation/kubernetes/).
-Here we will deploy to `minikube`.
+For this example we will deploy to `minikube`.

 ### Verify minikube is up and running: